krisztin/wp-shelter-theme/README.md

 * Pages: Donate, News, Foster, Volunteer, Events, Contact
 * Filters: I'll probably use taxonomies and categories to filter cats, news, volunteer and other listing pages.
 Custom fields are also an option
   * Went with custom fields.
-One is working so far (on master: page-cats.php) the rest and fine tuning is happening on a branch ([catfilters](https://github.com/krisztin/wp-shelter-theme/compare/catfilters))
+One is working so far (on master: page-cats.php) the rest and fine tuning is happening on a branch ([catfilters](https://github.com/krisztin/wp-shelter-theme/pull/1))

 ## Nice to haves aka massive projects to be done

 * Stripe integration with all the hooks, actions, bells and whilstles.
+  * [Pull Request](https://github.com/krisztin/wp-shelter-theme/pull/2) - Slooowly getting there, should probably create a form plugin
 * System for recurring donations (GoCardless?).
 * Shop (virtual shop for virtual gifts that could be bought for a cat).
 * Google Tag Manager integration.